SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 11. Oktoberfest Redwood City

-To reach this Bay Area beer festival, just drive or take the Caltrain about half an hour south of San Francisco, along the bay on the Peninsula.
+To reach this Bay Area beer festival, just drive or take the Caltrain about half an hour south of San Francisco.

 Location: Courthouse Square in downtown Redwood City